OpenTimer/OpenTimer/README.md

 The easiest way to start using OpenTimer is to use *OpenTimer shell*.
-OpenTimer shell is a powerful tool for interactive analysis and is the simplest way to learn core functionalities.
+OpenTimer shell is a powerful tool for interactive analysis and the simplest way to learn core functionalities.
 [Compile OpenTimer](#compile-opentimer) and launch the shell program `ot-shell` under the `bin` directory.